 - Your outgoing POP server

-If you are unsure about your incoming and outgoing server details then contact your email account provider or look at my handy list.
+If you are unsure about your incoming and outgoing server details then contact your email account provider, or read my list of iPhone email settings for most companies.

 2. Press the Home button and choose Settings.

-3. Scroll down and click Mail, Contacts, Calendars
+3. Scroll down and click Passwords & Accounts

 4. Click Add account